The Static Maxwell System in Three Dimensional Inhomogeneous Isotropic Media, Generalized Non-Euclidean Modification of the System $(R)$ and Fueter's Construction: Introduction, Preliminaries, and Notations

-\section{Introduction}
+\subsection{Introduction}

-Contemporary aspects of geometrical optics and geo-electrostatics (see, e.g., \cite{BornWolf:2003,Chew,KravtsovOrlov,KhmKravOv:2010,Wait:1982,SvetGub}) involve a wide range of analytic models in the context of the static Maxwell system in three dimensional inhomogeneous isotropic media, provided by a variable $C^1$-coefficient $\phi= \phi(x_0,x_1,x_2)>0$:
+Contemporary aspects of geometrical optics and geo-electrostatics involve a rich variety of analytic models in the context of the static Maxwell system in three dimensional inhomogeneous isotropic media described by a variable $C^1$-coefficient $\phi= \phi(x_0,x_1,x_2)>0$ (see, e.g., \cite{BornWolf:2003,Chew,KhmKravOv:2010,Wait:1982,SvetGub,Br:Hefei2020}):